-- Introduce students to geometric shapes, have a conversation with the students see the shapes that they are familiar and unfamiliar with
+Introduce students to geometric shapes and have a conversation to see which shapes are familiar/ unfamiliar.

-- Help each child read the card and ask for the next shape.
-The game continue until all cards are in the basket and every child has had at least two turns.
+The game continues until all cards are in the basket and every child has had at least two turns.